List of Regular Show characters: Garrett Bobby Ferguson

 Garrett Bobby Ferguson Sr. (GBF Sr.) (voiced by Sam Marin) is a giant floating head from outer space who is based on the video gamer Billy Mitchell.
 He first appeared in the episode "High Score" and at one point was the universal record holder for an arcade game called "Broken Bonez" before exploded in a fit of rage when Mordecai and Rigby beat his high score.
 He is basically one of Mordecai and Rigby's most formidable enemies and really hates them.
 He is a very good liar, as seen in "High Score", saying that he devoted his life to the game "Broken Bonez" and that he played it too much his wife left him, but when Mordecai and Rigby intentionally lose the game so GBF can win, he says, "Thank you.
 Ha, ha, ha.
 Thank you for being so dumb", revealing that he didn't devote his whole life to the game, saying that it was just a hobby and he never had a wife.
 Mordecai and Rigby along with a crowd of people make him lose by chanting the words "broken bones", and he gives in.
 The game kept going and GBF desperately tried to sabotage them by trying to get them away from the game, but fails and has his fit of rage.
 His head blows up, with brain goo coming out.
 Contrary to his statement about not having a wife, it was revealed in the episode "Exit 9B" that he had a son who attempted to bring back his father along with other deceased villains to have their revenge, yet the park workers and their allies managed to send Garrett Bobby Ferguson and the other villains back into the afterlife, taking his son with him.
 GBF makes a cameo as a pixelated sprite in "Expert or Liar" after Rigby makes it to the final question in the game show Expert or Liar.
 When Rigby wins the show, he punches the show's host, Bert Coleman, into the GBF clone's mouth, which kills the host after the GBF clone explodes.
 GBF appears in the online game "Dimensional Drift", once again as the main villain.

+Libel suit

 A lawsuit was filed against Cartoon Network by Billy Mitchell over GBF in 2015.
 Mitchell considered the GBF character from Regular Show as a libel against himself as the character resembles Mitchell and is depicted as someone who cheats at video games.
 The suit was ultimately thrown out of court by United States District Court for the District of New Jersey Judge Anne Elise Thompson who stated that "the television character does not match the plaintiff in appearance".
-In 2017, an investigation over some of Mitchell's records found that he did in fact cheat at video games, with those records invalidated by the video game record keepers Twin Galaxies.
+In 2017, an investigation over some of Mitchell's records found that he did, in fact, cheat at video games, with those records invalidated by the video game record keepers Twin Galaxies.